 Dogs are allowed in the event site, but not on the course.

 Is the spectator area wheelchair accessible/suitable for pushchairs?

 Due to the nature and terrain of the course it is not suitable for wheelchair access or pushchairs.
 Please note the main event venue is all on grass but there are pathways alongside.
 The car park is hardstanding so any wheelchair/pushchair users can access the venue or get close to the event depending on the weather.
 There are also spectator viewing points that will be accessible to all.

 The event is being held at Heaton Park, Prestwich, Manchester, M25 0BW.

 Heaton Park is situated close to J17 and & J18 of the M60.
 From J18 follow signs towards Manchester then turn right up Sheepfoot Lane.
 From J17 please follow signs for Prestwich, then turn left up the A6044 (Scholes Lane).
-There are 3 car parks spread across the North and South sides of the park so there is plenty of parking available.
-Look out for stewards on the day who will direct you.
+There are 3 car parks spread across the North and South sides of the park so there is plenty of parking available in the pay and display car park.

 Drop Off Point